introlab/rtabmap_ros/rtabmap_util/doc/map_assembler.md

 If rtabmap is started later in localization mode, call its `publish_maps` service with `graph_only=false` so `map_assembler` receives the data it missed.

 ## Notes

-An occupancy grid needs cells spread over two dimensions.
-A graph whose nodes and cells all lie on a single line produces no grid at all — only the clouds — which is worth knowing when testing with synthetic data.

 `regenerate_local_grids` is the parameter to reach for when a recorded map's grids were built with settings you now want to change.
 Without it, `Grid/*` changes only affect nodes added from then on, because each node's grid is stored with it.